 Type D FIBC – Properties & Specifications

 Bulk handling of conductive or insulated materials is commonplace for industrial applications.
-When these materials are filled, emptied or transported, electrostatic charges develop due to the regular rough contact established between particles and container walls.
-These charges hold the potential of causing ignition when used in flammable atmosphere.
-Type D FIBC (Flexible Intermediate Bulk Container) has adequate protective elements built in it which does away the chances of combustion or other hazards.
+When these materials are filled, emptied, or transported, electrostatic charges develop due to the regular rough contact established between particles and container walls.
+These charges hold the potential to cause ignition when used in a flammable atmosphere.
+Type D FIBC (Flexible Intermediate Bulk Container) has adequate protective elements built in it which does away with the chances of combustion or other hazards.

 Properties of Type D FIBC

 The fabric of the Type D bags is specially made to control static electricity.
-Electrostatic electricity is the result of the imbalance between electric charges that exists on the surface of the substance and within it.
-During rapid filling and discharging odd bulk bags, the fluid motion adopted by pulverized substances produces static charges when the friction between surfaces takes place and is heightened by the resistance offered by the walls of the containers.
-The rapid build up of the charges is hazardous and can cause the dust to become inflamed.
+Electrostatic electricity is the result of the imbalance between electric charges that exist on the surface of the substance and within it.
+During rapid filling and discharging of odd bulk bags, the fluid motion adopted by pulverized substances produces static charges when the friction between surfaces takes place and is heightened by the resistance offered by the walls of the containers.
+The rapid build-up of the charges is hazardous and can cause the dust to become inflamed.
 The combustible dusts are generated within the bag during handling or may be present in the atmosphere.
-It is importance that you use Type D FIBC to remove or prevent electric charges as the amount of investment on your part is high.
+You must use Type D FIBC to remove or prevent electric charges as the amount of investment on your part is high.

-If the minimum ignition energy of the combustible dust present when bilk products are handled exceeds 1000 mega joules and is less than 3 mega joules, it is safe to use Type D bag.
-Type D FIBC is safe for use in non-flammable, explosive dust, gas and vapour filled atmospheres.
+If the minimum ignition energy of the combustible dust present when bilk products are handled exceeds 1000 megajoules and is less than 3 megajoules, it is safe to use a Type D bag.
+Type D FIBC is safe for use in non-flammable, explosive dust, gas, and vapour-filled atmospheres.
 The bag does not require grounding or earthing.